whage/thesis/thesis.md

 Note that "language safety" can be achieved by static type checking but also by run-time checks, like array-bounds checking is performed by many languages during runtime.

-[@types-primer] says that a programming language or language construct is type-safe if it forbids operations that are incorrect for the types on which they operate.
+Chappell [@types-primer] says that a programming language or language construct is type-safe if it forbids operations that are incorrect for the types on which they operate.
 The author notes that some languages may discourage incorrect operations or make them difficult without completely forbidding them so we may compare the level of type safety offered by two programming languages.

-[@cardelli-96] differentiates between trapped errors, that cause execution to stop immadiately and untrapped errors that go unnoticed and later cause arbitrary behaviour.
+Cardelli [@cardelli-96] differentiates between trapped errors, that cause execution to stop immadiately and untrapped errors that go unnoticed and later cause arbitrary behaviour.
 An untrapped error, for example, is accessing data past the end of an array in absence of run time bounds checks.
 A trapped error would be division by zero or accessing an illegal address.
 He calls a language safe if untrapped errors are impossible in it.